Missouri Statutes of Limitations

 Does the statute of limitations always run from the moment the crime was committed?

-Not always.
-If the person who committed the crime was outside of the state of Missouri for a period of time, the clock “would not run” during that time, and can extend the statute of limitations for up to 3 years.
+This is not always the case.
+If the person who committed the crime was outside of the state of Missouri for a period of time, the clock “would not run” during that time and can extend the statute of limitations for up to 3 years.
 The clock also does not run when the criminal is hiding from law enforcement.
-Lastly, the clock would not run from the time where a DNA profile was created from evidence and up to the time where the defendant was identified as a match.
+Lastly, the clock would not run from the time when a DNA profile was created from evidence and up to the time where the defendant was identified as a match.

-Many crimes in Missouri have a statute of limitation which limits the amount of time the state has to bring a case.
-If you or someone you know has been charged with a crime from the past, Twibell Pierson Criminal Law can help make sure that all policies and procedures are being followed and that you have the best defense possible.
+Many crimes in Missouri have a statute of limitation, which limits the amount of time the state has to bring a case against the suspected perpetrator.
+Let’s suppose you or someone you know has been charged with a crime from the past.
+In that case, our highly experienced defense attorneys at Twibell Pierson Criminal Law can help make sure that all policies and procedures are being followed and that you have the best defense team possible for your court case.